RhysEJF/radical-alignment/concepts/cognitive-forking.md

 Ideological capture requires that you accept belief packages wholesale.
 But if anyone can fork at any time, without social penalty, packages can't maintain their integrity.

-The merit beliefs persist—they survive forking because they actually work.
+The merit beliefs persist, they survive forking because they actually work.
 They help you navigate reality.
 They withstand challenge because they're true.

-The crony beliefs get forked away—not through censorship or cancellation, but through the simple recognition that they don't carry their own weight.
+The crony beliefs get forked away, not through censorship or cancellation, but through the simple recognition that they don't carry their own weight.
 They only survived because they were bundled with beliefs that did.

 Cognitive forking creates immunity against ideological capture.

-You can engage with any tradition, any framework, any community—taking what's valuable and leaving what isn't.
+You can engage with any tradition, any framework, any community, taking what's valuable and leaving what isn't.
 You can hold multiple partially-overlapping worldview forks simultaneously, synthesizing insights from different sources.

 No single coordination structure can monopolize your thinking.
 No tribe can force you to believe things that don't make sense just to maintain membership.